stavalfi/lectures/Cpp lvalue rvalue and between.md

 Also I will define one more common term, I will use alot:

-> **Definition 1.3.** An ___temporary object___ is an object of class type. it does not have a _name_ (we can't reach this object after it's evaluation).
+> **Definition 1.3.** A ___temporary object___ is an object of class type. it does not have a _name_ (we can't reach this object after it's evaluation).
 It has an address on the stack and it will be destoryed __after__ evaluating the full expression which which has a "some link" to the expression who created that temporary object, unless we _named_ that temporary object.
 By naming I mean, creating a "way" to reach that temporary object which the compiler approve (This tutorial will teach you how to do it).

 ###### Examples:
 From definition 1.3: "it will be destoryed after evaluating the expression which created him...":